MichaelBurak/Terraform-AWS-Docker-Jupyterlab-Starter/README.md

 This is a set of Terraform files and shell scripting to spin up a basic EC2 instance with a Dockerized version of a basic Jupyter Notebook environment with JupyterLab for DS/ML development.

+## The Infrastructure In Question
+The following is provisioned by this Terraform script:
+- An EC2 instance (defaulting to a t2.micro AWS Linux 2 VM in us-west-2a) with:
+    - Elastic Block Storage(8GB) volume attached
+    - CloudWatch Metric Alarm for monitoring CPU utilization
+    - Security groups allowing for SSH inbound, ephemeral ports inbound, and port 8888 inbound(for accessing JupyterLab)
+    - AWS Key pair for SSH access
+    - Dockerized JupyterLab using the [Jupyter Docker Stacks](https://jupyter-docker-stacks.readthedocs.io/en/latest/index.html) installed and running on port 8888, attached via.
+Docker volumes to persist data.

+## How It Works (High-Level)
+- Terraform is used to provision the appropriate AWS resources and install using user_data of a shell script the necessary Docker resources, then pull down and run JupyterLab off an existing image from Jupyter Docker Stacks.

 ## Pre-reqs

-- AWS CLI installed configured: to allow for access to AWS credentials from Terraform with a user who has permissions to CRUD EC2 instances and other resources involved (will work on getting together a list and sample permissions for an IAM role instead of using AWS CLI's IAM creds.)
+- AWS CLI installed configured: to allow for access to AWS credentials from Terraform with a user who has permissions to administrate EC2 instances and other resources involved (will work on getting together a list and sample permissions for an IAM role instead of using AWS CLI's IAM creds.)
 - Terraform installed

 ## How To